nurdymuny/cedar/README.md

 ---

-**Bottom line, Bee:** Cedar launches **with AI in the loop** — not bolted on later.
+**Bottom line:** Cedar launches **with AI in the loop** — not bolted on later.
 T‑fast gives immediate, deterministic signal; **T‑smart AI** adds **proof and patches** right away, using our compiler‑lens identity and atomic pipeline to stay trustworthy.
 Con calma y fuerza: ambitious, but grounded.